hyperhq/docs.hyper.sh-hyper/Feature/volume.md

     $ hyper volume create 100 -n db_data

-Volume can also be created from snapshots:
+New volumes can be created based on an existing snapshot.
+The new volume begins as an exact replica of the original snapshot (same size):

     $ hyper volume create snapshot-2ixknb3z db_data

-The new volume's size is the same as the original snapshot.

 To mount volumes to a container, use `hyper run`.